 - Add pork to skillet and cook each side for 4-5 minutes or until both sides are golden brown.
 Turn off heat and cover with a tight lid.
 Let the chops sit for 8-10 minutes until fully cooked through.
 Set aside on a foil tented plate to keep warm.

-- Drain the butter from the pan but no need to clean the pan.
+- Scrape the pan to release all that yumminess, no need to clean the pan.

 - Stir in the grated parmesan and fresh parsley, stirring until fully combined and heated through.